 The Twin Cities metropolitan region is home to a majority of the state's population and businesses and is poised for significant growth in the next two decades.
-At the same time, the region faces significant challenges and opportunities.
-The responses to these opportunities and challenges will determine the future success of the region and its competitiveness in the state, national and world economies.
+The region faces both significant challenges and opportunities, the responses to which will determine the future success of the metropolitan region and its competitiveness in the state, national and world economies.